Sonofermionescence: Fermions from Ringing Bubble of Sonoluminescence: Introduction

 \section{Introduction}

-Can neutrinos be produced from analog system?
+Can fermions be produced from analog system?
 To realize such a scenario, we take the reader through an interesting and experimentally observed phenomenon called Sonoluminescence (for review one may look at \cite{BARBER199765, Brenner:2002zz}), in which photons are produced by a yet unknown mechanism.
 The system consists of a quasi-periodically oscillating gas bubble in a liquid excited by sound waves \cite{Gaitan}.
 During its oscillation, the bubble emits flashes of light periodically \cite{Hiller:1992qz, Gompf, Weninger, Camara}.
 There are two competing proposals for the mechanism of such fascinating phenomena.
-The classical one attributes it to the well known thermal Bemisterlang processes from the high temperature gas inside the bubble which is assumed to be partially charged \cite{BARBER199765, Barber, Lohse1999}.
-And the quantum mechanical one attributes it to the fact that flashes are produced from the quantum vacuum, where the quantum photon field is coupled with the gas inside the oscillating bubble that is modelled in terms of time varying dielectric constant \cite{schwinger1992a, schwinger1992b, schwinger1993a, schwinger1993b, schwinger1993c, schwinger1993d, schwinger1994a, Liberati:1998wg, Visser:1998bqu, Liberati:1999jq, Liberati:1999uw, Eberlein:1995ex, Eberlein:1995ev}.
+The classical one attributes it to the well known thermal Bemisterlang processes from the high-temperature gas inside the bubble that is assumed to be partially charged \cite{BARBER199765, Barber, Lohse1999}.
+And the quantum mechanical one attributes it to the fact that flashes are produced from the quantum vacuum, where the quantum photon field is coupled with the gas inside the oscillating bubble that is modelled in terms of time-varying dielectric constant \cite{schwinger1992a, schwinger1992b, schwinger1993a, schwinger1993b, schwinger1993c, schwinger1993d, schwinger1994a, Liberati:1998wg, Visser:1998bqu, Liberati:1999jq, Liberati:1999uw, Eberlein:1995ex, Eberlein:1995ev}.
 All the proposed models have some success with their merits and demerits.
 For details see the review \cite{Brenner:2002zz}.
 We will be particularly interested in the quantum mechanical modelling of such phenomena.
-However, it is important to note that all the existing quantum mechanical mechanisms suffer from ultraviolet divergences \cite{Brevik:1998zs, Milton:1996wm, Milton:1997ky, Lambrecht:1996rb}, and an ad hoc cut off is being used to accommodate the experimental observation.
+However, it is important to note that all the existing quantum mechanical mechanisms suffer from ultraviolet divergences \cite{Brevik:1998zs, Milton:1996wm, Milton:1997ky, Lambrecht:1996rb}, and an ad hoc cut-off is being used to accommodate the experimental observation.